otrv4/otrv4/otrv4.md

 1. Generates an ephemeral ECDH secret key `y` and a public key `Y`.
 2. Generates an ephemeral 3072-bit DH secret key `b` and a public key `B`.
+(TODO: in the below, the "your" and "our" words are very confusing.)

     ```Details
     * Set `prev_our_ecdh` as your current ECDH key pair (`our_ecdh`), if you